ahmedsakr/wstrade-api/examples/auth/README.md

 **Do you store my email and password?**

 No. Not at all.
 WealthSimple Trade operates on an OAuth2.0 framework.
-Once you invoke the login API with your email and password combination, `access`/`refresh` tokens are returned and stored in `wstrade-api`, specifcally in `auth.tokens`.
+Once you invoke the login API with your email and password combination, `access`/`refresh` tokens are returned and stored in `auth.tokens`.
 These tokens are then subsequently used to identify you and invoke all APIs.

 One-Time Password (OTP)
 ---